-- when performance can be clearly attributed to the emerging firm's key individuals and/or the specific team associated with the strategy being considered. - f) No person or entity, other than the principals and/or employees of the firm, shall own more than forty-nine percent (49%) interest of the firm. - g) No Limited Partner can represent more than 30% of the total Fund's capital. - h) LACERS' commitment in the strategy being considered shall not exceed 10% of the projected final closing fund size or \$230 million, whichever is lower. - Excludes co-investments or sidecar investment vehicles.
+- d) Track Record: The firm must have a minimum track record of five years.
+Any firm with a track record of less than five years may utilize track records established at prior firms when performance can be clearly attributed to the emerging firm's key individuals and/or the specific team associated with the strategy being considered. - e) Firm Ownership: No person or entity, other than the principals and/or employees of the firm, shall own more than forty-nine percent (49%) interest of the firm. - f) LP Concentration: No Limited Partner can represent more than 30% of the total Fund's capital.\ - g) Minimum Fund Size: The Fund shall have a minimum fund size of \$150 million in committed capital inclusive of LACERS pending commitment.\. - h) Maximum LACERS' Commitment: LACERS' commitment in the strategy being considered shall not exceed 10% of the projected final closing fund size or \$30 million, whichever is lower.
+LACERS' commitment in the strategy for second- and third-time institutional funds shall not exceed 20% of the projected final fund closing size or \$40 million, whichever is lower.

+\Excludes co-investments or sidecar investments.